Basic RV Fit

 1 column omitted

 Excellent!
-Let's plot the maximum likelihood orbit:
+Let's plot an orbit sampled from the posterior:

 using CairoMakie: Makie

-fig = OctofitterRadialVelocity.rvpostplot(model, chain) # saved to "k2_132-rvpostplot.png"
+fig = Octofitter.rvpostplot(model, chain) # saved to "k2_132-rvpostplot.png"

 Example block output